hotosm/fmtm/docs/DEV-2.-Backend.md

 After starting the database, from the command line:

 1. Navigate to the top level directory of the FMTM project.
 2. Create a virtual environment with: `python3 -m venv fmtm-env`.
-This ensures that your computer's python environment is kept clean.
+This ensures that your computer's Python environment is kept clean.
 3. Start the FMTM virtual environment with: `source fmtm-env/bin/activate`
 4. Install backend dependencies with: `pip install -r src/backend/requirements.txt`
 5. Run the Fast API backend with: `uvicorn src.backend.main:api --reload`